I bought my bus in England in 1996 for about £3500. It was an old 1986 Hackney Council School Bus that had been retired. It was in pretty good shape.

 It was a promethean task.

-We arrived at THMB, a four story facility dedicated to the creation and reheasal of cultural events, on January 26th, 2021 and parked in the front of the building.
-This was our view.
-The video takes you inside the bus as it looked.
+We arrived at THMB, a four story facility dedicated to the creation and rehearsal of cultural events, on January 26th, 2021 and parked in the front of the building.
+The shrt video below shows you our initial view on arrival.
+The video takes you inside the bus as it looked mid pandemic.
+No different than any other time really.
+It was our home.
 Grace is watching her favourite show “Big Bang Theory”.
 Hanging beside her is the first newspaper article that had appeared in the Berliner Zeitung

 By the middle of the Pandemic we had been living rough for almost 9 months, moving daily from parking lot to parking lot.
 Occasionally I would find a field where I could park for a week or so until some park ranger came and moved me along.
 I ran the bus on a solar cell that my fan base had crowd funded for us and during the summer months.
 We were literally running the bus using solar panels connecting us to that great fusion reactor in the sky.

 Several national news agencies picked up on our story and did reports on us.
-But the stories were stilted and did not address the problem in any tangible terms.
+But the stories were stilted and did not address our existential problem in any tangible terms.
+We needed a legal parking place.

-On the one hand they called me a “Star Clown” and did this brilliant retrospective of my career.
-Even though my experience at Cirque du Soliel had been largely negative, they never asked, they just jumped to conclusions.
-“WOW you worked for Cirque”.
-They wanted to use my connection to them to spin the story. even though I don’t particularly hold the company in any respectable regard whatsoever.
-They made our lives a mess by abusing me and dropping my contract after they moved us to Las Vegas.
-They made our lives a living hell.
+In one news story they called me a “Star Clown” and did this brilliant retrospective of my career.
+Even though my experience at Cirque du Soliel had been largely unsatisfactory, they never asked, they just jumped to conclusions.
+“WOW you worked for Cirque!”
+They wanted to use my connection to the biggest Circus in the world to spin the story. even though I don’t particularly hold the experience in any exceptional regard.

 On the other hand, they painted an “oh poor them” portrait of us, which in my view, didn’t serve us or the issue that was plaguing us.
 When I asked if there was some way to find a voice for this specific issue, they told me that their publishers didn’t want to be political.